johnwarde/mscdissertation/README.md

 mscdissertation
 ===============

-Msc Dissertation for
+Masters Dissertation for

-MSc in Advanced Software Engineering at
+M.Sc. in Computing (Advanced Software Development) at

 Dublin Institute of Technology, Ireland.